A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 “So you’re saying… I’m allowed to call you any time of day.”
 Sano’s tone was almost perfectly flat but for the tiniest hint of skepticism.
 “Just… call you whenever.
 Doesn’t matter what time it is.”

 “Yes.”
-Perhaps this had been a bit impetuous, and perhaps that was a bit worrisome, but Hajime held steadfastly to his stated purpose.
+Perhaps this had been a bit impetuous, and perhaps that worried him slightly, but Hajime held steadfastly to his stated purpose.

 “Just so we’re clear: ‘any time of day’ means any time of day?”
-Now there was a feeling of impending… something… in Sano’s voice.
+Now a feeling of impending… something… colored Sano’s voice.

 “Yes.”
 And perhaps Hajime hadn’t entirely considered the possible ramifications of this course of action… but that was the price of fast decisions.
-Sano probably didn’t appreciate that Hajime was willing to pay that price for his sake, and would only have taken it the wrong way if he’d known.
+Sano probably didn’t appreciate Hajime’s willingness to pay that price for his sake, and would only have taken it the wrong way if he’d known.